 Abteilung Biomolekulare Mechanismen

 For that, one needs to know a great deal about mechanism, intermediates, structural dynamics and molecular interactions.
-We gather this information using a wide range of biochemical and biophysical techniques, including molecular biology, transient kinetics and crystallography, mass spectrometry, and computation, to understand the "jigglings and wigglings of atoms" in model systems.
-We study mRNA processing, chaperone-assisted and unassisted protein folding, and reactions that make use of flavin or heme cofactors.
-In addition, we are exploring applications of Free-electron lasers for structural biology.
+We gather this information using a wide range of biochemical and biophysical techniques, including molecular biology, transient kinetics and crystallography, mass spectrometry, and computation, to understand how the "jigglings and wigglings of atoms" underlie and contribute to biological function.
+We study light-induced reactions and those that make use of flavin or heme cofactors, the unique biochemical pathways in anamoxosomes, giant viruses and their virophages as well as their assembly.
+In addition, we are using X-ray free-electron lasers for structural biology, exploring and further developing their applications.